y788yuen/Yuen_pycount/README.md

 ## License

-`yuenpycounts` was created by Tomas Beuzen.
+`yuenpycounts` was created by Yuen Yip Man.
 It is licensed under the terms of the MIT license.

 ## Credits